Brother Lawrence

 What survived him is a slim volume composed by his prior Joseph de Beaufort after his death: a few pages of recollected conversations, a handful of letters, a couple of short maxims.
 Together they are titled The Practice of the Presence of God.
 The book has remained in continuous print for more than three centuries because of the simplicity and depth of what it teaches.

 Brother Lawrence reduced the contemplative life to one practice.
 Whatever he was doing, he tried to keep his attention turned simply and lovingly toward God.
-The time of business does not differ with me from the time of prayer; in the noise and clatter of my kitchen, while several persons are at the same time calling for different things, I possess God in as great tranquillity as if I were upon my knees at the blessed sacrament.
+The time of business does not with me differ from the time of prayer.
+In the noise and clutter of my kitchen, while several persons are at the same time calling for different things, I possess God in as great tranquility as if I were upon my knees at the Blessed Supper.
 The kitchen and the chapel had become one continuous practice.

 Across traditions